 - Your dog will become a house for other infections too.

 It is a very obvious query about lice’ origin.
 Well, just like human lice, Puppy lice come from other infected animals.
 However, if not from a directly infected animal, it might be a chance that your dog got lice from bedsheets or dog collars, combs, bathing accessories, etc., from an already infected animal.
 Most dogs get these dog lice from dog parks, dog pools, dog shows, etc., where the chance of dogs gathering is much.

 However, lice cannot fly or jump, which is why they have more limited movement.

 It’s easy to confuse louse with fleas.
-When it comes to flea vs lice, look for the primary difference that is speed and color.
-Lice are lighter in color than fleas, and when it comes to pace, fleas manage to disappear even before you get their glimpse.
+When it comes to flea vs lice, look for the primary difference which is speed and color.
+Lice are lighter than fleas, and when it comes to pace, fleas manage to disappear even before you get their glimpse.
 On the contrary, lice are sluggish and slow.

 What are lice in dogs?

 Lice belong to the insect class.
 They are flat and wingless with three pairs of legs and choose birds and mammals both as their host.

 Now here comes the question of how they cling or could be said reside on their host’s body.
 Thanks to their claws.
 With the help of long claws at the end of their legs lice, they hang to the hair shafts of dogs.
 Lice can live on skin debris, the wings of birds, or even the blood of an animal.